Plumed basilisk: Running on water

 Basilisk lizards are notable for their remarkable ability to scamper across water from the time they are born.
 Both juvenile and adult basilisk lizards tend to use this unique trait to avoid predation.
-The mechanisms that allow these lizards to accomplish this task, however, remain generally unknown to researchers.
+The mechanisms that allow these lizards to run across water is the result of elongated hind legs with webbing between the toes.
+This webbing captures pockets of air which allows the basilisk to quickly push off of water.